Mansard Loft Conversion Cost

 Heating Prices

-To ensure that your loft conversion is properly heated, you will need to install a new heating system.
+To ensure that your loft conversion is properly heated, installing central heating is one option, or you could potentially remove and replace a radiator from elsewhere if that's a more viable option.
 A standard horizontal or vertical radiator costs between £50 and £900, even as electrical radiators cost between £90 and £400.

 Underfloor heating is more expensive, and it must be installed before your flooring can be installed.
 Wet underfloor heating typically costs between £60 and £80 per m².
 The floor is heated by pumping water through pipes.